PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-06-20 06:50:28
+Last updated: 2024-06-20 06:51:36
-Random Quote: You sentimentalize property, you can kiss profits goodbye. - Marty Byrde
+Random Quote: You will never walk again... but you will fly.  -  Bloodraven